idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 #### Need SDE-III to do work that was below him.

-#### Architect won't let us launch without commiting to next release.
+#### Architect won't let us launch without committing to next release.

     * Architect need to save face.
     * Still doing the change, but add a "design" for next release, and we both knew it was dumb.

+#### Variable Heart Beat

 ### Get in a fight PM

 #### Creator Portal initial launch - We're acceptable to ship with several gaps.

+#### Who needs file compression for video upload.

+#### Brands

+- Need to have experiment and hypothesis.
+- stop doing tech sales pitch,
+- never commit my team without my explicit sign off
+- don't bully my people

 ### Get in a fight with other